Lutz Jäncke

-Lutz Jäncke (* July 16, 1957 in Wuppertal) is a neuropsychologist and a cognitive neuroscientist.
+Lutz Jäncke (* July 16, 1957 in Wuppertal) is a German and Swiss neuropsychologist and a cognitive neuroscientist.
+From 2002 to 2022 he was professor and chair of neuropsychology at the University of Zurich.

-Life
+Early life and education

-Lutz Jäncke studied psychology, neurophysiology and neuroscience at the Ruhr University Bochum, at the Brunswick University of Technology and at the University of Düsseldorf in Düsseldorf.
-In 1984, he completed his degree in psychology in Düsseldorf.
-In 1995, he received his PhD (Dr. rer. nat.) from the Mathematics and Natural Sciences faculty of the University of Düsseldorf for his thesis on the importance of audiophonatoric coupling for speech control.
-In 1995, he habilitated at the same faculty with a paper on "Anatomical and Functional Hemisphere Asymmetry".
-The habilitation thesis was awarded by the Faculty of Mathematics and Natural Sciences of the University of Düsseldorf.
+Jäncke studied psychology, neurophysiology and neuroscience at the Ruhr University Bochum, the Technical University of Braunschweig and the University of Düsseldorf, completing his degree in psychology at Düsseldorf in 1984.
+In 1989 he received his doctorate (Dr. rer. nat.) from the Faculty of Mathematics and Natural Sciences at Düsseldorf with a thesis on the role of audiophonatory coupling in speech control.
+In 1995 he completed his habilitation at the same faculty with a thesis on anatomical and functional hemispheric asymmetries, for which the faculty gave him an award.